I love intermittent fasting.

 I hope that clears this up for you.

-As for my old pal, he’s now knee-deep in a “60-day sugar cleanse”, which sounds as much fun as a candlelight dinner with a jar of halitosis.
+As for my old pal, he’s now knee-deep in a “60-day sugar cleanse”, which sounds as much fun as an intimate date with a jar of halitosis.

 References: